 Although the process of completely retraining your mind can take a long time, some of you will turn your inner critic into a friend in as little as a few weeks or months.
 Like other personal growth work, it comes down to how much time you put into it and (ahem) how stubborn you are at letting go.

 Here are six great tools to retrain your brain:

 - Activities that put you in a state of flow- such as dancing, playing the drums, exercising, writing, and reading.

 - Some form of talk therapy, like counseling, peer-to-peer support, and journaling.
 These options provide a healthy outlet for your emotions and thoughts (both positive and negative).

 - Getting your needs met- starting the work of healing trauma and working on underlying issues.

 - Responding to your inner critic in a healthy, caring, and friendly way.

 In time, you will notice yourself becoming calmer and the voice becoming less critical.
 The criticism will turn into gentle reminders, encouragement, and helpful messages when you’ve successfully turned your inner critic into a friend.

-Your inner voice will become more supportive because it’s no longer scared shitless by the problems you’ve been avoiding (let’s be honest, we all do it).
-The incessant chatter will subside because you have other avenues to share your thoughts (journaling, therapy, and support groups) and more joyful experiences that put you in a state of flow so you’ll be thinking less.
+Your inner voice will become more supportive because it’s no longer scared shitless by the problems you’ve been avoiding.
+The incessant chatter will subside because you have other avenues to share your thoughts (journaling, therapy, and support groups) and more joyful experiences that put you in a state of flow so you will be thinking less.

 Christine is a Life Strategist and Emotional Health Coach living in Los Angeles.
 She's big on meditation and believes in systems and routines, and in personalizing everything you do to help you get where you want to be.